 2. Inform the participants that this task will go on for 10 minutes and that they should use this as an opportunity to get to know their fellow participants.

-3. Ask participants to chat with one other person and to take in turns to explain to the other, a positive vibe about themselves.
+3. Ask participants to chat with one other person and to take turns explaining to the other, a positive vibe about themselves.
 They should then chat about the positive vibe each of them tells the other.

-4. If there are an odd number of participants, then you are as the trainer can pair up with one person on each cycle of this activity.
+4. If there are an odd number of participants, then you as the trainer can pair up with one person on each cycle of this activity.

 5. After 3 minutes, ask participants to pair up with another person that they have not yet talked to, and to choose another positive vibe about themselves (from the list or one they can think of), and chat about each other’s positive vibe choice.

 6. During the 9 minutes, they will do this task 3 times.